uplg/cat-api/README.md

 - Check the troubleshooting section
 - Leave an issue (try to add as much details as possible)

+## 🌐 Internationalization

+The frontend supports multiple languages:

+- 🇬🇧 English (default)
+- 🇫🇷 Français

+Language is auto-detected from browser settings, or can be changed manually in the UI.

+To add a new language, create a new JSON file in `frontend/src/i18n/locales/` and register it in `frontend/src/i18n/index.ts`.

 ## Special Thanks

 - [TuyAPI](https://github.com/codetheweb/tuyapi) for the device communication library
-- [Tinytuya](https://github.com/jasonacox/tinytuya) for his wizard, helped a lot debugging version and discovering device capabilities
+- [Tinytuya](https://github.com/jasonacox/tinytuya) for the wizard, helped a lot debugging version and discovering device capabilities

 ---

-**Happy feeding! 🐱🍽️**
+**Happy monitoring! 🐱🍽️💧🚽**